On the Beat (1995 film): Reception

 On the Beat was well received by western critics and further cemented Ning Ying's reputation as a major talent to emerge from China in the early to mid-1990s.
 As such, Ning is often considered part of the "Sixth Generation" as opposed to the earlier "Fifth Generation" to which Ning is closer in both in terms of age and experience.

 Derek Elley of Variety for example gives the film praise, but notes that perhaps the film's "ironic humor is an acquired taste."
-The New York Times meanwhile praised the films "effortless authenticity and a quiet, watchful style."
+The New York Times meanwhile praised the film's "effortless authenticity and a quiet, watchful style."

 Several critics saw the film as a sly critique of the Chinese bureaucracy, a subject that was the focus of The Story of Qiu Ju, Zhang Yimou's earlier film, and which would also be referenced several years later in Lu Xuechang's Cala, My Dog!.

 Chinese film scholar and critic Shelly Kraicer, however, saw the film as a critique of China's "Coca-Colaization."
 She notes the film's visual hints at the changing face of Beijing, from a marooned remnant of the old city wall to the constant construction overtaking the city's hutongs.
 In so doing, Kraicer suggests, Ning Ying has created an image of a "traditional city under siege" by modernity.